PeaPodTechnologies/schedule/README.md

-# Getting Started with Create React App
+# Schedule Builder

+A webapp form to create schedules for a PeaPod.

+## Layout

+The `ScheduleBuilder` manages a list of `ParameterBlock`s and has a button to convert each `ParameterBlock` into a proper PeaPod schedule.

+The `AddParameter` object's only purpose is to add another entry into the `ScheduleBuilder`'s `ParameterBlock` array.

+Each `ParameterBlock` knows its state and can modify its state.
+Modifying state includes

+- type
+- end
+- targets

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: